Water heater won't flush

 Attach a garden hose

-Connect a garden hose to the drain valve and run the other end of the hose to a floor drain or outside.
+Connect a garden hose to the drain valve to direct the water to a floor drain or outside.

 3. 3

-Slowly open the drain valve to allow the water to start draining from the tank.
+Slowly open the drain valve to allow the tank to fully drain.

 4. 4